 The template produces an academic book with LaTeX.
 The book adheres to typographical best practices and has a minimalist design.
-The template is particularly well suited for research monographs, lecture notes, and textbooks.
+The template is particularly well suited for research monographs and textbooks.
 It is designed so books are comfortable to read and easy to scan, both in print and on screen.

 View

-• Formatting is specified for theorems, propositions, lemmas, definitions, assumptions, corollaries, and remarks.
+- Formatting is specified for theorems, propositions, lemmas, definitions, assumptions, corollaries, remarks, and proofs.

 Text font